-Women's adventure travel is a growing subset of adventure travel.
+Women-only adventure travel is one of the fastest growing segments of the adventure travel market.
 Many women—single or married—like the camaraderie of all female group trips."Because women in any culture relish the freedom to experience new things away from limiting, societal expectations," says Susan Eckert, president of AdventureWomen.
 "We have a unique sense of discovery, an unabashed curiosity, the easy ability to laugh at ourselves and the capacity to create a non-competitive environment of support and encouragement for each other.
 Under these circumstances, women feel free to challenge themselves…"

 01 of 07

 Wild Women Expeditions

 For more than 25 years, Wild Women Expeditions has been organizing fantastic trips to the far corners of the globe.
 Amongst the destinations that the company covers are places like Nepal, Mongolia, New Zealand, and Chile.
 Activities range from trekking and cycling, to horseback riding and sailing.
 There are even opportunities to go on yoga retreats and learn to surf and stand-up paddleboard too.

 Additionally, Wild Women takes a shared leadership approach to its tripos, giving travelers an opportunity to weigh in on important decisions and have their voice be heard.
 All trips are sustainable and environmentally friendly as well, making it a great model for modern adventure travel.

 02 of 07

 The Women's Travel Group bills itself as a travel company specifically designed for women of all ages who are interested in going solo (with a no-single surcharge guarantee, to boot).
 Trips span a variety of genres, including cooking in Tuscany, safaris in Tanzania, and a 10-day trip to China and Mongolia.
 Most itineraries include at least one activity that is specifically geared toward women, such as speakers or shopping at a local, woman-owned coop.